NEW YORK (Reuters) - The road to recovery can be measured in exclamations, some of execration, some of joy.

 PATH, another commuter rail that crosses the Hudson River between New York and New Jersey, remains less than completely operational.

-Consolidated Edison (ED.N), the power utility for New York City and its Westchester County suburb, restored power to about 1 million customers who lost electricity in Sandy and a snow storm that struck 10 days later, but not to 16,300 customers in flooded portions of Brooklyn, Queens and Staten Island where homeowners and building managers needed to find contractors to repair, test and certify damaged equipment.
+Consolidated Edison, the power utility for New York City and its Westchester County suburb, restored power to about 1 million customers who lost electricity in Sandy and a snow storm that struck 10 days later, but not to 16,300 customers in flooded portions of Brooklyn, Queens and Staten Island where homeowners and building managers needed to find contractors to repair, test and certify damaged equipment.

 Others yet to come back include skyscrapers in the Wall Street district of Manhattan, the symbolic pulse of the economy.
-Throughout the historic neighbourhood, buildings remain closed or operate on generators.
+Throughout the historic neighborhood, buildings remain closed or operate on generators.
 Many companies, including major law firms, have had to find alternative premises.

 In the outer boroughs, people may remain in the cold and dark for weeks or even months more because they cannot find or afford an electrician.